Jayaramu24/OAC_For_Heatwave_Workshop_101/Lab5-Develop Dashboards/README.md

 - Hint for ‘Items Returned’: During data preparation, we have updated return status to ‘Returned’.
 This needs to be used as a filter on an appropriate metric to arrive at this metric.
 ‘Total Quantity Ordered’ is pretty straight forward.

 This brings us to the end of this lab.
-Let us visit the next section for Key takeaways and Path ahead.
+Let us visit the next section: **[Lab5-Takeaways & Next Steps](/Takeaways%20%26%20Next%20Steps/README.md)**